2023 Gaff-n-Go Event Information

 Start:

 Time starts when judge says “GO”.
 The climbing Journeyman will remove his tools from the structure and immediately proceed to the work circle where he will tool up.
 He may put his belt on while moving to the circle; but may only put climbers on while in the work circle.
 One of the remaining competitors will begin to call the dispatcher using the supplied script.
 One judge will act as the dispatcher and will respond according to the script.
 The competitor calling for help must complete the written script.
 Once the judge acknowledges the call for help, it is considered completed, and that competitor should proceed to help the other two.
 The competitor not making the emergency call must retrieve the extendo-stick from the tarp and using the ring on the barrel, open the disconnect.
-He must then retract the extendo stick and place it back on the tarp.
+He must then retract the extend-stick and place it back on the tarp.
 Once the disconnect is open the lineman may start his ascent to rescue the injured lineman, the other competitors may assist the climber in the rescue.
 The climber will ascend the pole, use the shotgun stick to lift the high side jumper, leave the stick locked into the hot line clamp, and proceed to rescue the hurt man.
 The hand line will not be considered “hot” after the fuse barrel has been opened.
 The climber may rig the hurt man at his discretion.
 The hurt man must be lowered in a controlled descent; however, the hand line or hand line block cannot be relocated.
 The two groundmen will assist in lowering the hurt man; time stops when the hurt man mannequin is on the ground and slack is evident in the rope.
 A groundman must verbally signal that slack is in the rope.

-Although the time has stopped, the team will continue to be judged until the event is restored, their score verified and have left the exit gate of the event.
-(Proper work practices will be used while restoring the event, including properly using ring on barrel to close switch, etc.)
+Although the time has stopped, the team will continue to be judged until the event is restored, their score verified and have left the exit gate of the event. (proper work practices will be used while restoring the event, including properly using ring on barrel to close switch, etc.)

 Exceeding 4 minutes to complete the event will result in a two-point deduction.